hisashin/chip/doc/procedure/manufacturer/chromatography_chip.md

 The Kaneka system requires the following two modifications of the standard methods.

 First, the PCR must be done with specially designed Forward and Reverse primers that contain an additional sequence and modified bases.
-The additional sequence of Forward enables binding to a gold nanocolloid, and the additional sequence of the Reverse enables binding to a solid-phased DNA probe, as follows.
+The additional sequence on the Forward primer enables binding to a gold nanocolloid for color detection, and the additional sequence on the Reverse primer enables binding to a solid-phased DNA probe on a specific location of the chromatography paper, as follows.
 (Figure 1, Nagai et al. 2015)

 ![Figure 1 from Nagai et al. 2015](https://ars.els-cdn.com/content/image/1-s2.0-S1568988315300597-gr1.jpg) **Figure 1** from Nagai et al. 2015